vanessajurtz/lasagne4bio/README.md

 # PREDICTION OF PROTEIN SUBCELLULAR LOCALIZATION

 ## Synopsis
 Convolutional Bidirectional LSTM with attention mechanism for predicting protein subcellular localization.
-The dataset used was from MultiLoc, which counts with 5959 proteins.
+The model was trained using the  MultiLoc dataset, which counts with 5959 proteins.

 ## Author
 Jose Juan Almagro Armenteros, DTU Bioinformatics